McDonnell Douglas DC-10

 The McDonnell Douglas DC-10 is an American trijet wide-body aircraft manufactured by McDonnell Douglas.

 The DC-10 was intended to succeed the DC-8 for long-range flights.
 It first flew on August 29, 1970; it was introduced on August 5, 1971, by American Airlines.

 The trijet has two turbofans on underwing pylons and a third one at the base of the vertical stabilizer.

 The twin-aisle layout has a typical seating for 270 in two classes.

 The initial DC-10-10 had a 3500 nmi range for transcontinental flights.
 The DC-10-15 had more powerful engines for hot and high airports.
-The DC-10-30 and −40 models (with a third main landing gear leg to support higher weights) each had intercontinental ranges of up to 5200 nmi.
-The KC-10 Extender (based on the DC-10-30) is a U.S. Air Force tanker.
+The DC-10-30 and –40 models (with a third main landing gear leg to support higher weights) each had intercontinental ranges of up to 5200 nmi.
+The KC-10 Extender (based on the DC-10-30) is a tanker aircraft that was primarily operated by the United States Air Force.

-A design flaw in the original cargo doors caused a poor safety record in early operations.
-Following the American Airlines Flight 191 crash (the deadliest aviation accident in US history), the US Federal Aviation Administration (FAA) grounded all U.S. DC-10s in June 1979.
-In August 1983, McDonnell Douglas announced that production would end due to a lack of orders, as it had a widespread public apprehension after the 1979 crash and a poor fuel economy reputation.

-Design flaws were rectified and fleet hours increased, for a safety record later comparable to similar era passenger jets.
+Early operations of the DC-10 were afflicted by its poor safety record, which was partially attributable to a design flaw in the original cargo doors that caused multiple incidents, including fatalities.
+Most notable was the crash of Turkish Airlines Flight 981 near Paris in 1974, the deadliest crash in aviation history up to that time.
+Following the crash of American Airlines Flight 191, the deadliest aviation accident in US history, the US Federal Aviation Administration (FAA) temporarily banned all DC-10s from American airspace in June 1979.
+In August 1983, McDonnell Douglas announced that production would end due to a lack of orders, as it had widespread public apprehension after the 1979 crash and a poor fuel economy reputation.
+As design flaws were rectified and fleet hours increased, the DC-10 achieved a long-term safety record comparable to those of similar-era passenger jets.

-Production ended in 1989, with 386 delivered to airlines along with 60 KC-10 tanker aircraft.
-The DC-10 outsold the similar Lockheed L-1011 TriStar.
+The DC-10 outsold the similar Lockheed L-1011 TriStar due to the latter's delayed introduction and high cost.
+Production of the DC-10 ended in 1989, with 386 delivered to airlines along with 60 KC-10 tankers.
 It was succeeded by the lengthened, heavier McDonnell Douglas MD-11.

 After merging with McDonnell Douglas in 1997, Boeing upgraded many in-service DC-10s as the MD-10 with a glass cockpit that eliminated the need for a flight engineer.
 In February 2014, the DC-10 made its last commercial passenger flight.
-Cargo airlines continue to operate a small number as freighters.
+Cargo airlines continued to operate a small number as freighters.
 The Orbis Flying Eye Hospital is a DC-10 adapted for eye surgery.
 A few DC-10s have been converted for aerial firefighting use.
 Some DC-10s are on display, while other retired aircraft are in storage.